 Research methods

 The gene expression profile was retrieved from the Gene Expression Omnibus database for our analysis.
-A panel of key altered genes and related pathway involved in adhesion formation were identified using bioinformatics analysis methods.
-And the microarray results were verified by performing qRT-PCR and Western blot in vivo preliminarily.
+A panel of key altered genes and related pathways involved in adhesion formation were identified using bioinformatics analysis methods.
+And the microarray results were verified by performing quantitative PCR and western blotting in vivo preliminarily.

 Research results

-Totally, 446 expressed genes were altered in peritoneal adhesion.
-We found that several hub genes (e.g., TNF, IL1β, IL6, CXCL1, CXCL2) were marked as significant biomarkers associated with PPA.
-Functional analysis suggested that these genes were enriched in Toll-like receptor signaling pathway.
-According to the Kyoto Encyclopedia of Genes and Genomes pathway and published studies, TLR4, MyD88 and NF-κB played essential roles in Toll-like signaling transduction.
-Herein, we gained a regulatory evidence chain of TLR4/MyD88/NF-κB/inflammatory cytokines/peritoneal adhesion involved in the pathogenesis of postoperative adhesion.
-The results of the microarray analysis were consistence with the animal experiments.
+In total, 446 expressed genes were altered in peritoneal adhesion.
+We found that several hub genes (e.g., TNF, IL-1β, IL-6, CXCL1, CXCL2) were marked as significant biomarkers associated with PPA.
+Functional analysis suggested that these genes were enriched in the Toll-like receptor signaling pathway.
+According to the Kyoto Encyclopedia of Genes and Genomes pathway and published studies, TLR4, MyD88, and NF-κB played essential roles in Toll-like signaling transduction.
+Here, we gained a regulatory evidence chain of TLR4/MyD88/NF-κB/inflammatory cytokines/peritoneal adhesion involved in the pathogenesis of PPA.
+The results of the microarray analysis were consistent with the animal experiments.

 Research conclusions

-Our findings may provide initial evidence about the regulatory evidences chain of TLR4/MyD88/NF-κB/inflammatory cytokines/peritoneal adhesion in the pathogenesis of postoperative adhesion.
-Future studies are required to further validate the results.
+Our findings provide initial evidence about the regulatory evidence chain of TLR4/MyD88/NF-κB/inflammatory cytokines/peritoneal adhesion in the pathogenesis of PPA.
+Future studies are required to validate the results.

 Research perspectives

 These findings may extend our understanding of the molecular mechanisms of PPA.
-Further functional and gene knock-out studies are warranted to elucidate the exact roles on the transcriptional expression of genes regulated by NF-κB axis activation.
+Further functional and gene knockout studies are warranted to elucidate the exact effects on the transcriptional expression of genes regulated by NF-κB axis activation.

 REFERENCES